admveen/AviationAnalysis/README.md

 We also found the makes with the lowest rate of complete destruction for both smaller and larger aircraft sets.

-Small aircraft destruction rates:
+Small aircraft makes with the lowest destruction rates:

 ![image](images/destruction_make_smaller.png)

-Large aircraft destruction rates:
+Large aircraft makes with the lowewst destruction rates:

 ![image](images/make_destruction_1.png)

 A quick perusal of the makes show that many of the makes that have lowest rates of airplane destruction are also those who have the lowest rate of serious injuries / fatalities.
 This is sensible and it would be interesting to delve deeper in the dependence of one metric on the other.